frankswu/docs-1/development/workflows/paving.md

 In some cases paving may fail because you have a disk layout that is incompatible.
 In these cases you will see a message that asks you to run 'install-disk-image wipe'.
-If it is incompatible because it contains an older Fuchsia layout put there by installer (vs the paver) you can fix this by killing the fx pave process on the host, switching to a different console (Alt+F3) on the target, and running `install-disk-image wipe`.
+If it is incompatible because it contains an older Dahlia layout put there by installer (vs the paver) you can fix this by killing the fx pave process on the host, switching to a different console (Alt+F3) on the target, and running `install-disk-image wipe`.
 Then reboot the target, re-run `fx pave` on the host, and the pave should succeed.